Senni2127u/emudeck-manual/docs/tricks/azahar.md

 **Note**

 * For a tutorial on how to select Steam Input Profiles, refer to: [How to Select a Steam Input Profile](../../controls-and-hotkeys/steamos/hotkeys.md#how-to-select-a-steam-input-profile).
-* If you would like to use touch menus, apply the `EmuDeck - Steam Deck Radial Menus` profile instead.
+* If you would like to use touch menus if your device supports it, apply the `EmuDeck - Steam Deck Radial Menus` profile instead.
 * [Steam Deck Button Layout](../../controls-and-hotkeys/steamos/hotkeys.md#steam-deck-button-layout)

 ***